-A couple of years ago I decided to switch out the stock 26 x 2.0″ nubby tires on my 2006 Specialized Rockhopper for a set of Kenda Kwest 26 x 1.5″ commuter tires.
-My intentions with the switch were to have something that rolled easier around town.
+My intentions were to have something that rolled easier around town.
 With no nubs on the tires to provide resistance it should make for higher speeds with less effort.

 I do not do that much trail riding in the Metro Detroit area but at the same time it might as well be.
 This is not a bike friendly area.

 Something felt a bit off with the skinnier tires.
 The bike started to squeak.
 It rode poorly.
 Most of the time it felt like I was riding on the pavement.
-Even with the smaller tubes I bought it made getting the 26 x 1.5″ Kenda’s on and off the bike a task of its own.
+Even with the smaller tubes I bought, it made getting the 26 x 1.5″ Kenda’s on and off the wheel a task of its own.
 It no longer felt like a mountain bike.

 My Rockhopper was telling me it wanted to be a mountain bike again.
 I wanted it to be one too.
 I still had a set of 26 x 2.0″ nubby tires that I could put back on.
 That is not what I wanted.

-What I wanted was a 26 x 2.0″ commuter tire.
+What I wanted was a 26 x 2.0″ commuter tire for a mountain bike.
 The minimal roll resistance of the Kenda’s I had on but with a bit more sidewall to provide a better ride.
 After doing some searching the Serfas Drifter City’s popped up.

 You could say all commuter bike tires have an inverted tread pattern but look at how deep those are.

 The Drifters were exactly what I was looking for.
 REI had them in stock so I bought them locally instead of waiting for them to be shipped from Amazon.
 They cost the same at both places.